php-rpc/cruds/Resources/doc/configuration.md

                     # Action path (will be prefixed with entity prefix)
                     path:                 /search

+                    # Path for count action (will be prefixed with entity prefix)
+                    count_path:           /count

                     # Criteria modifiers.
-Array will be treated as nested criteria, allowing configuring several modifiers by key:value
+Array will be treated as nested criteria,
+                    # allowing configuring several modifiers by key:value
                     criteria:             cruds.criteria.entity # Example: my.criteria.modifier
     listeners: